Path Configurations (Change-Based Triggers)

 ### Step 2: Add a Path Configuration Entry

-Click **Add New** and provide the four fields:
+Click **Add Path Configuration** and provide the three fields:

 * **Execution Type** — choose **Plan** or **Plan and Apply**.